braintree/runbook/README.md

 ## Feature Requests

 Any feature requests are always welcome and will be considered in accordance with time and need.
-Additionally, I have a few feature requests of my own and would appreciate anyone interested in picking them up.
-They are stored in TODO.md.
+Additionally, existing feature requests are tracked in TODO.md.
 If you choose to contribute, your contributions will be greatly appreciated.

 ## License